List of Babylon 5 characters: Susanna LuchenkoSusanna Luchenko (Beata Pozniak) becomes the president of the Earth Alliance following the overthrow and suicide of President Morgan Clark. She plays a key role in ending Clark's oppressive policies, including ending his martial law decree, and restoring democracy to the Earth Alliance. Luchenko had previously represented the Russian Consortium in the Earth Senate.

 When she became President of the Earth Alliance, she appealed to the people of the Alliance to remain calm, and not to resort to committing acts of revenge against members of Clark's regime.
 She asked that people "listen to the better angels of their nature."
 Luchenko said that the courts and legal system would investigate and prosecute those who committed crimes during Clark's presidency.

-When it was learned that the Drakh were preparing to destroy Earth, Captain Elizabeth Lochley of Babylon 5 convinced Luchenko to send a large fleet to confront the Drakh.
-Even though the Shadow planet killer the Drakh brought to destroy Earth was itself destroyed, the Drakh were able to successfully seed Earth's atmosphere with biological weapons.
+When it was learned that the Drakh were preparing to destroy Earth, Captain Elizabeth Lochley of Babylon 5 persuaded Luchenko to send a large fleet to confront the Drakh.
+Even though the Shadow's planet killer the Drakh brought to destroy Earth was itself destroyed, the Drakh were able to successfully seed Earth's atmosphere with biological weapons.
 The weapons would kill every living thing on Earth in five years.
 Sheridan offered his support, and the full resources of the Interstellar Alliance to help combat the Drakh plague.
 At some point within the next few years the Excalibur was able to find a cure for the plague.

-Her only appearance is in the fourth season episode "Rising Star", although her name is mentioned in a number of fifth season episodes.
+Her only appearance is in the fourth-season episode " Rising Star ", although her name is mentioned in a number of fifth-season episodes.